sa4s-serc/switch/README.md

 </details>

+## Stoping the Application
+Stoping the application, it is necessary to terminate the associated processes executing in each of the three designated terminals.
+This involves the cessation of the 'Docker-compose' process in the first terminal, the termination of the 'Node.py' script in the second terminal, and the halting of the 'frontend' process in the third terminal.
+This can be done by pressign `Ctrl+C` in each terminal

 ## Using the final result's
 If you have downloaded the data for an experiment, the metric's data is stored in a CSV file: `NAVIE/Exported_metrics/exported-data-metrics_{id}` and the logs for the experiment are stored in a JSON file: `NAVIE/Exported_logs/exported-data-logs_{id}`.